 “Bonkers!
 One of the funniest Australian comedies in years.”

 by Matthew Eeles

-2018 is set to be a big year for Australian films with Simon Stone’s Breath, Jennifer Kent’s The Nightingale and Luke Sparke’s Occupation already highly-anticipated movies among many others.
+2018 is set to be a big year for Australian films with Simon Baker’s Breath, Jennifer Kent’s The Nightingale and Luke Sparke’s Occupation already highly-anticipated movies among many others.

 January will mark an explosive start to the new year with Warwick Thornton’s Sweet Country and Stephen Elliot’s Swinging Safari the first two big films to bolt out of the gate.

 The standard for the remainder of the year has been set very high with Sweet Country winning a ton of awards on the festival circuit and Swinging Safari being the funniest Australian comedy since Abe Forsythe’s Down Under – nothing will make you laugh harder than watching Jeremy Sims waddle around in a skin tight jumpsuit.

 Written and directed by Elliot (The Adventures of Priscilla, Queen of the Desert), Swinging Safari follows three families living next door to each other smackbang in the middle of a cul de sac.
 Each family is as dysfunctional as the next, which makes the most obscene of decades, the 1970’s, the perfect setting for this bonkers comedy with a teen-angst twist.

 The harmless, albeit chaotic, relationships of the three central families go tits up after the adults partake in a sexually charged ‘key party’.
 While some take more advantage of the opportunity than others, a war of jealousy and suspicion quickly ensues.